 It folds up well for transport and storage.
 It features easily adjustable shoulder, waist and chest straps with solid metal buckles that are easy to use.

 The adjustable bandolier allows for quick transport between boulders.
 The multiple handles are extremely helpful for carrying the open crash pad and the handles on the side even allow you to carry the crash pad by hand when it is closed.

 The exterior has been made out of an extremely durable 1000d nylon that adds to the lifespan of the product.
-The top has been treated with a PU coating for water-resistant and abrasive protection, and the bottom has an EPO treatment for waterproof protection, and a rubber coated fabric that eliminates slippage and provides better grip.
+The top has been treated with a PU coating for water-resistant and abrasive protection, and the bottom has an EPO treatment for waterproof protection and a rubber-coated fabric that eliminates slippage and provides a better grip.

 The Hinge-style fold provides compact and easy transport.
 It features padded shoulder straps and a waist belt that adds to the comfort.
 Four corner grab handles and two stowable shoulder webbings provide easy pad shuffling.

 It weighs around 20 lbs.
 6 oz., is 5″ thick and folds down small for easy travel.
 The three-strap closure with easy hooking metal buckles keeps the items secure and makes the bag easy to carry.
 Due to its huge size, it works alone as a standalone pad and is easily manageable.

 There are no straps for attachment, thus carrying the second pad can be difficult.
 It is a medium durable pad and won’t survive wholly in areas with sharp rocky landings.
 It comes with one year of the manufacturers warranty.

 Overall, this high-quality pad features an expensive price tag, but given its features and all-around functionality, it is totally worth the purchase.
 It is highly recommended for experienced boulderers who are willing to spend a large amount of money.